10 Best Sashimi for Every Seafood Lover to Try

 1. Tuna

-Tuna (called maguro まぐろ in Japanese) is one of the most popular fish for sashimi in Japan and is a good one to start with if you have never tried raw fish before.
-Tuna meat is red, but the exact colortone of maguro sashimi depends on which part of the body was used for the cut.
-For example, akami (赤身) is the most standard type of tuna sashimi which is taken from around the spine and the back of the fish.
-It has a vivid red color, and the price is typically cheap compared to other types of tuna cuts.
-Chūtoro (中トロ), on the other hand, is a pricier type of cut with a slightly pink color.
-It comes from the back of the tuna and contains more fat. Ōtoro (大トロ) refers to the fattiest and most expensive part of the tuna which is found around the belly. Ōtoro has a surprisingly tender texture which melts in your mouth!
-Don’t forget to try some fresh and delicious tuna sashimi on a fun Tokyo Fish Market Tour at Tsukiji!
+Tuna (maguro, まぐろ in Japanese) is one of the most popular choices for sashimi in Japan, making it an excellent option for beginners.
+Tuna meat is generally red, but the exact shade varies depending on the part of the fish used.
+For instance, akami (赤身), the most common type of tuna sashimi, is taken from the spine and back area of the fish.
+It has a vivid red color and is typically more affordable than other cuts.
+Chūtoro (中トロ), a slightly pink and moderately fatty cut from the tuna’s back, offers a richer flavor and is a bit more expensive.
+The most luxurious cut is ōtoro (大トロ), the fattiest part of the tuna from the belly.
+Its delicate, melt-in-your-mouth texture is a true delight for sashimi lovers.
+For a memorable experience, don’t miss the chance to try fresh tuna sashimi on a fun Tokyo Fish Market Tour at Tsukiji!

 2. Salmon